 Why does my cat eat his fur from the floor?
-Have you seen your cat licking off and eating their fur?
+Have you seen your cat licking off and eating its fur?
 Weirdly, a cat would ingest his hair.
 They are often found to engage in this abnormal activity.
-They see their fur laying on the floor or the couch, and for some reason, they decide to eat it.
+They see their fur lying on the floor or the couch, and for some reason, they decide to eat it.

-Cats eat their fur because of their instinct of licking it; once they smell part of their own hair laying around, their first instinct is to lick it and often ingest it.
+Cats eat their fur because of their instinct to lick it; once they smell part of their hair lying around, their first instinct is to lick it and often ingest it.
 Often, they can ingest their fur due to overgrooming actions caused by stress, medical conditions, such as pica, and a desire for attention.

 Let’s see all the reasons cats eat their fur in detail.

 WHY DOES MY CAT EAT HIS FUR?

 Cats can shed and lose part of their fur on the floor, couch, or bed.
 This is not a weird thing.
 What is weird is that when they realize they have lost part of their fur, the first thing they do is lick it and ingest it.

 It may seem odd to us, but cats have their reasons for doing it.
 Think about their habits in the wild.
 Would they leave their own fur around for other predators to find them?

 Or since they are used to licking their fur for a significant part of the day, it may come naturally for them to lick it when they find part of it around.